 - Coaches must have shown a commitment to coach education through participation in NCCP Pathway.

-- Coaches must have completed the Respect in Sport for Coaches online module.
+- Coaches must have completed the Respect in Sport for Activity Leaders online module.

 - A matching grant of up to a maximum of $750 is available once every two years.
 Coaches are not eligible to apply for a grant in consecutive years.